-- The proposed scheme is located across the administrative boundaries of PKC and Cairngorms National Park Authority (CNPA). - 16.3.2 PKC declared AQMAs for the main built-up areas of Perth and Crieff: - Perth AQMA was declared in 2006 for exceedances of annual mean AQOs for NO2 and PM10 and an AQAP was prepared in 2009. - Crieff AQMA (Perth AQMA No. 2) was declared in 2014, also for exceedances of annual mean AQOs for NO2 and PM10.
-An AQAP for the Crieff AQMA has not yet been published. - Both AQMAs lie approximately 40km outside of the study area and are unlikely to be influenced by changes to traffic as a consequence of the proposed scheme.
+- 16.3.1 The proposed scheme is located in the administrative boundary of PKC. - 16.3.2 PKC declared AQMAs for the main built-up areas of Perth and Crieff: - Perth AQMA was declared in 2006 for exceedances of annual mean AQOs for NO2 and PM10 and an AQAP was prepared in 2009. - Crieff AQMA (Perth AQMA No. 2) was declared in 2014, also for exceedances of annual mean AQOs for NO2 and PM10.
+An AQAP for the Crieff AQMA has not yet been published. - Both AQMAs lie approximately 35km outside of the study area and are unlikely to be influenced by changes to traffic as a consequence of the proposed scheme.
 The proposed scheme would also have no implication for the implementation of the AQAP.
-The AQMA are therefore not considered further in this assessment. - 16.3.4 The CNPA does not produce LAQM reports.
+The AQMA are therefore not considered further in this assessment.